 The favorable conditions at the state level include the expansion of the net metering rule to include all customer classes, increasing the capacity cap on renewable generating systems up to 1 MW, and the increase of the cap at which a utility may limit system-wide net metering capacity from one-tenth of a percent to one percent of its most recent summer peak [2].
 The net metering rule has since been modified by Indiana Senate Enrolled Act 309 (2017) to change the compensation after June 30, 2022 to 1.25 times the utility's average wholesale cost for the most recent year.
-Generators installed before the end of 2017 will continue to receive full retail credit until July 1, 2047 and those installed in the years 2018 to 2022 will receive full retail credit for their generation until July 1, 2032 [2, 10].
+Generators installed before the end of 2017 will continue to receive full retail credit until July 1, 2047 and those installed from 2018 until either 2022 or when the utility's total net metering load reaches 1.5 percent of their peak demand will receive full retail credit for their generation until July 1, 2032 [2, 12].